dzervoudakes/user-management/README.md

 Originally commissioned as a take home assessment during a job interview, I've rebuilt this project to reflect new patterns and technologies that I've adopted over time.
 Also the COVID-19 pandemic was a thing, so I had some extra time on my hands... 🦠 ⏰

-**Disclaimers:**

-- I have not tested this in IE11+, nor do I really care to as this is a personal project.
+_**Disclaimer:** I have not tested this in IE11+, nor do I really care to as this is a personal project._
-- The dev environment is optimized for Mac and Unix systems, not Windows.
+_The dev environment is optimized for Mac and Unix systems, not Windows._

 ## Technologies Used